jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 65H Persons that must be consulted
-When preparing a proposed regional fuel tax scheme, a regional transport committee must consult— (a) every affected approved organisation (which, for the avoidance of doubt, in the Auckland region includes ARTA); and (b) the Agency; and
+When preparing a proposed regional fuel tax scheme, a regional transport committee must consult— (a) every affected approved organisation (which, for the avoidance of doubt, in the Auckland Region includes ARTA); and (b) the Agency; and
   (c) the Commissioner; and
   (d) the Ministry of Health; and